Inioluwajeremiah/Blockblog/README.md

 ## Blogblog
 ### Short Description
-This is a decentralized blogging platform where authors can host rich contents for user to digest.
-Articles hosted on this platform include articles that cover social, cultural, political, economical, academical, technological view points.
+This is a decentralized blogging platform where authors can host rich contents for readers to digest.
+Articles hosted on this platform cover social, cultural, political, economic, academic and technological view points.
+Readers can also gift authors crypto tokens via the 'Buy Me Coffee' button.
 Live preview is available at <code>https://blockbloghimark.000webhostapp.com</code>
 ### Technology used
 1. EVM
 2. IPFS